 - IF IPO comes LIC could turn out to be India’s most valued company.

 As per experts opinion listing of LIC will improve the accountability and transparency in LIC.
-However, LIC IPO will not be a easy task and have various procedural and legal bottlenecks including amendment of LIC Act, independent valuations, obtaining regulatory approvals etc.
+However, LIC IPO will not be a easy task and have various procedural and legal bottlenecks including amendment of LIC Act, independent valuations, obtaining regulatory approvals etc. Which may get the IPO delayed from government deadline of March 2021.

 Government in 2018 also announced merger of three other insurance giants – National Insurance co, Oriental Insurance and United India Insurance and later on listing of same but this announcement is not yet materialised and is delayed almost a year.